Alicja Smietana

-Alicja Smietana (born 9 August 1983 in Krakow, Poland) is a Polish and British violinist, viola player, arranger and composer currently based in London.
+Alicja Smietana (born 9 August 1983) is a Polish-British violinist, viola player, arranger and composer.

 Education

 Coming from a musical family (her father is jazz guitarist Jarek Śmietana) she started playing the violin at the age of 5 studying under Leszek Skrobacki and later Bogdan Wozniak.
 She then moved on to study at the Academy of Music in Kraków with Mieczysław Szlezer and later joined the Guildhall School of Music and Drama to study with David Takeno and Ofer Falk.
 She also studied viola with Sven Arne Tepl.